xtianbong/mben6270/GITSETUP_README.md

 ![](http://wlu-cp202.appspot.com/img/GitHubFirstRepo.png)

 ## Step 3
 In your command line, type in the following commands.
 On the first 'push' you will need the email address and password you provided in Step 1; also note you can create a new directory for your repo.
-In my case, my commands looks as follows:
+In my case, my commands look as follows:

 ```
 $ mkdir wlu